philamp/jellygrail/README.md

 ### ✋ 1/ Prerequisites

 - Linux system 🐧.
-- FUSE installed on host.
-- Tested on x86 system, should build on ARM and should run on a Raspberry 4, not tested yet.
+- Tested on x86 system, should build on ARM and should run on a Raspberry 4, but not tested yet.
 - Docker 🐳.
-- Git client to clone this repo (TODO: provide a prebuilt image)
+- Git client to clone this repo (TODO: provide a prebuilt image).
-- Crontab to trigger included http services.
 - Having a Real-Debrid account is better.

 ### 🚧 2/ Build

-Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of your real-debrid storage size)_ and this folder is represented by a dot "." in this page.
+Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of your real-debrid storage size)_ and this folder is represented by a dot ``.`` in this page.

 ````
 git clone https://github.com/philamp/jellygrail.git